Guidoz1k/RigoPod/Dissertation/latex/README.md

 latex on vscode via https://mathjiajia.github.io/vscode-and-latex/

+important: in mathjiajia's text you find instructions for path defining in windows 10 (https://www.computerhope.com/issues/ch000549.htm)

 Bibliography not being recognized nor rendered:

 In the Tex section of the Latex-Workshop extension (in the most left vertical panel) it should appear the 'commands' section.
 Inside that section, it should appear de option 'Build Latex Projects' -> 'Recipe: pdflatex-bibtex-pdflatex x2'.